jepler/poc/README.md

 group operations, and inquires are generally shorthand ways for invoking methods on occmodel *Solid* objects.

+## Compatibility

+The the design of the *poc* standard library is very much in flux, and there are likely to be compatibility-breaking changes as it develops.

 ## Primitives

 Primitives include `Box()` and `Cylinder()`.
 For example, to create a